-If a contract or agreement will be attached to Form 8: Health Center Agreements (e.g., subrecipient agreement; contract or subaward to a parent, affiliate, or subsidiary organization), denote this with an asterisk ().
+If a contract or agreement will be attached to Form 8: Health Center Agreements (e.g., subrecipient agreement; contract or subaward to a parent, affiliate, or subsidiary organization), denote this with an asterisk (\).

-- Attachment 8: Articles of Incorporation (as applicable) (new applicants: R) (competing continuation and competing supplement applicants: N/A)
+\ Attachment 8: Articles of Incorporation (as applicable) (new applicants: R) (competing continuation and competing supplement applicants: N/A) New applicants: Upload the official signatory page (seal page) of your Articles of Incorporation.

-New applicants: Upload the official signatory page (seal page) of your Articles of Incorporation. - A public center with a co-applicant must upload the co-applicant's Articles of Incorporation signatory page, if incorporated.
+- A public center with a co-applicant must upload the co-applicant's Articles of Incorporation signatory page, if incorporated. - A Tribal organization must reference its designation in the Federally Recognized Indian Tribe List maintained by the Bureau of Indian Affairs.

-30 See the definition of a co-applicant in the Eligible Applicants footnotes for details.
+&lt;sup>30 See the definition of a co-applicant in the Eligible Applicants footnotes for details.

-- A Tribal organization must reference its designation in the Federally Recognized Indian Tribe List maintained by the Bureau of Indian Affairs. - Attachment 9: Collaboration Documentation (R) Upload current dated documentation of collaboration activities to provide evidence of commitment to the project.
+\ Attachment 9: Collaboration Documentation (R)

+Upload current dated documentation of collaboration activities to provide evidence of commitment to the project.
 See the COLLABORATION section of the Project Narrative for details on required documentation.
-Letters of support should be addressed to the organization's board, CEO, or other appropriate key management staff member.31 - Attachment 10: Sliding Fee Discount Schedule(s) (R) Upload the current sliding fee discount schedule (SFDS) for services provided directly (consistent with Provided, Column I).
-The SFDS structure must be consistent with the policy (as described in the RESPONSE section of the Project Narrative) and provide discounts as follows: - A full discount is provided for individuals and families with annual incomes at or below 100 percent of the current FPG, unless a health center elects to have a nominal charge, which would be less than the fee paid by a patient in the first sliding fee discount pay class above 100 percent of the FPG. - Partial discounts are provided for individuals and families with incomes above 100 percent of the current FPG and at or below 200 percent of the current FPG, and those discounts adjust based on gradations in income levels and include at least three discount pay classes. - No discounts are provided to individuals and families with annual incomes above 200 percent of the current FPG.
+Letters of support should be addressed to the organization's board, CEO, or other appropriate key management staff member.

+\ Attachment 10: Sliding Fee Discount Schedule(s) (R)

+Upload the current sliding fee discount schedule (SFDS) for services provided directly (consistent with Services Provided, Column I).
+The SFDS structure must be consistent with the policy (as described in the RESPONSE section of the Project Narrative) and provide discounts as follows:

+- A full discount is provided for individuals and families with annual incomes at or below 100 percent of the current FPG, unless a health center elects to have a nominal charge, which would be less than the fee paid by a patient in the first sliding fee discount pay class above 100 percent of the FPG. - Partial discounts are provided for individuals and families with incomes above 100 percent of the current FPG and at or below 200 percent of the current FPG, and those discounts adjust based on gradations in income levels and include at least three discount pay classes. - No discounts are provided to individuals and families with annual incomes above 200 percent of the current FPG.